christ2/project/Documentation.md

+# Using the API

+1. The API is written in JavaScript for NodeJS and requires MongoDB to be running.
+Mongoose is used to connect to MongoDB, define the database schema and read/write data.
+Express is used as the web server.

+2. Install NodeJS, NPM, and MongoDB Community Server.
+After that, run the MongoDB and install all required npm packages by running ```npm install``` from the command line in the project root folder (where the package.json is located).

+3. Start the application by running ```npm start``` from the command line in the project root folder, this will launch a browser displaying the application and it should be hooked up with the NodeJS + MongoDB API that already have running.

+4. The project is structured into "feature folders" (users) "non-feature / shared component folders" (_helpers).
+Shared component folders contain code that can be used by multiple features and other parts of the application, and are prefixed with an underscore to group them together so it's easier to see anything at a glance.

 # Using the application

 1. First, we'll see the login page after open the app.
 We can insert our username and password to login.
 If we haven't registered our